 Welcome to the CitiEnGov Toolkit

-The CitiEnGov Toolkit focus is twofold:
+The CitiEnGov Toolkit has a focus composed of two parts:

-Resources of the CitiEnGov toolkit
+Resources of the CitiEnGov Toolkit

 The CitiEnGov Project

 The idea which is at the heart of the project concept is that energy is an horizontal policy, which involves all other ordinary policies, consequently it influences a complex socio-economic system.
 Given this assumption the role public authorities can play, especially Cities, is to act as a “facilitator” of the energy transformation process, playing a crucial role in coordinating approaches to formulate and plan low-carbon energy strategies.

 This shall be achieved through the setting up of energy units or the empowerment of those already established by Cities, mainly providing them with tools and strategies but also appointing them an effective role within Public Authorities, representing an important change in relation to the current situation of most central European regions.